abondar24/CrackingInterview/README.md

 - flip bit to win - Find the longest sequence of 1 ny flipping only one 0  to 1
 - next number - Find the next biggest and smallest numbers with the same number of 1 bits
 - draw line - Draw a line on the screen of width divisible by 8
+- power of two - Check if a given number is power of 2

 ## Dynamic programming